Quantum physics – the 1st gateway to metaphysics.

 We know that the surface of a sphere has one dimension less than the sphere itself.
 If the physically visible / ascertainable is now 4-dimensional, the whole is at least 5-dimensional.
 Accordingly, the 4-dimensional space-time world of the physical universe is virtually a cut of the 5-dimensional universe and thus only a marginal area of the universe as a whole.
 With its 4 dimensions, it is a kind of projection compared to this 5-dimensional world.
 In quantitative terms this means that it would be something like a drop in the sea if the inside of the bubble was the sea.
 Now Y (the unseen) would be much larger than X (the seen).
-Or in other words, what we perceive would be a touch of the whole compared to what is hidden from us.
+Or in other words, what we perceive would be a trace of the whole (breath of nothning) compared to what is hidden from us.

 With the brane model Stephen W. Hawking spoke e.g. of the fact that we could be shadows cast on the brane.
-Because we can think and are therefore not an illusion (shadow), there is little more than to say that we have to differentiate between our spirit and our body.
+Because we can think and are therefore not an illusion (shadow), there is little more the possibility than to say that we have to differentiate between our spirit and our body.
 Then our spirit would be a non-material energy (the true light), which is capable of targeted guidance and order.
 Illusions (projections, shadows) would then also be subordinate to the illusionist (visionary, dreaming spirit).
 Then we would also have to distinguish between the true (pure, nondual) light – the spirit – and the illusionary dual light, such as the sunlight.